Canada’s Action on Climate Change

 Clean Energy Investments

-- The government has invested more than $10 billion in green infrastructure, energy efficiency, clean energy technologies, cleaner fuels and smarter grids.
+- The government has invested significantly in green infrastructure, energy efficiency, clean energy technologies, cleaner fuels and smarter grids.
 Examples of these investments include:

 - $915 million through Sustainable Development Technology Canada’s Sustainable Development Tech Fund towards the development and demonstration of clean technology products such as electrical vehicle charging stations and wind hybrid power plants.